-More and more nursing homes invite children to participate in the activities of the demented elderly.
+More and more nursing homes invite children to participate in the activities of demented elderly.
 It has been found that the presence of children has a stimulating effect on the elderly.
 In addition, there are ‘snoozle’ therapies.
-A separate room is therefore usually decorated with soft lighting, music, warm colors and soft shapes.
+Therefore, a separate room is usually decorated with soft lighting, music, warm colors and soft shapes.

 Alzheimer’s disease is a progressive disease.
 On average, people live eight to ten years after the diagnosis has been made.
 Moreover, it is not so much the disease itself that people die from.
 Due to the disease, Alzheimer’s patients often have many other diseases.
 In most cases, patients die from pneumonia.

 - According to researchers, a balanced diet can protect from cognitive impairment later in life.
 People older than 65 years, who regularly use nutrients such as leafy vegetables, tomatoes, nuts, fish and poultry, appear to have Alzheimer’s disease less likely than people who use many fat dairy products, red and organ meat.
 A healthy diet contains substances, such as omega-3 and omega-6, unsaturated fatty acids and vitamins E, B9 (folic acid) and B12.